mitchspano/apex-trigger-actions-framework/README.md

 ![Sample Flow](images/sampleFlow.png)

 To enable this flow, simply insert a trigger action record with Apex Class Name equal to "TriggerActionFlow" and set the Flow Name field with the API name of the flow itself.
+You can select the "Allow Flow Recursion" checkbox to allow flows to run recursively (advanced).

 ![Flow Trigger Action](images/flowTriggerAction.png)